nayefserag/LumenLens/README.md

 - Integrated Postman collections for easy API testing and documentation, ensuring reliability and ease of use.
 - Collaborated closely with frontend developers to ensure seamless integration and compatibility.
 - Implemented comprehensive testing using PHPUnit to validate individual components and ensure the reliability of the backend system.
+- Set up server watching through nodemon to automatically refresh during development.
+- Created migrations for database management.
+- Developed a comment model and post model, allowing users to comment on posts.
+- Enabled soft delete for posts and hard delete for comments.
+- Applied a global guard to all routes to verify user authentication.

 ## Project Technologies & Tools
 The project utilized the following technologies and tools: